jon-jacky/Piety/BRANCH.md

 This is the **edsel** branch.
 Rename these editors: *edda* to *edna*, *edsel* to *edda*, *eden* to *edsel*.
 Reserve the name *eden* for a program we may add in the future.
+We rename these files and replace these pervasive names in the many files where they appear by running Python scripts, without resorting to the shell, *sed*, or any other utilities outside Piety.
+To make this easier, we add editor commands to run Python scripts from editor buffers and selections.
 Begun 10 May 2019.

 Branches recently merged into **master**: